-During Lent in 2012, TENET began a series titled TENEbrae to honor the rich and dark repertoire composed for Holy Week throughout Renaissance and Baroque Europe.
-At a tenebrae service lit candles are placed in a candelabra near the altar and psalms are sung.
-As each psalm is completed, a candle is extinguished until the entire church is dark.
+In 2012, TENET began a series titled TENEbrae to honor the rich and dark repertoire composed for Holy Week throughout Renaissance and Baroque Europe.
+Named for the haunting service marked by the extinguising of candels during Holy Week, TENEbrae can be a powerful time that marks a transition from darkness to light during the year.
 The inaugural performance featured François Couperin's famous Leçons de Ténèbres pour Mercredi as a tribute to Montserrat Figueras in a performance deemed "soulful" and "elegant" by the New York Times.

-TENEbrae was expanded in 2013 to include weekly offerings throughout Lent in a series that was co-presented by TENET and Trinity Wall Street.
-TENEbrae opened with Dietrich Buxtehude’s Membra Jesu Nostri.
+TENEbrae expanded in 2013 to include weekly offerings throughout Lent in a series that was co-presented by TENET and Trinity Wall Street.
+The 2013 series opened with a performance of Dietrich Buxtehude’s Membra Jesu Nostri.
 Though not strictly part of the traditional tenebrae service, the seventeenth-century master’s mesmerizing set of seven meditations on the wounded parts of Christ’s crucified body is hauntingly beautiful.
-Settings of the Lamentations of Jeremiah by three Renaissance masters Thomas Tallis, Tomás Luis de Victoria and Tenebrae Responsories for Maundy Thursday by Carlo Gesualdo created stark chiaroscuro affects and simple beauty.
+Settings of the Lamentations of Jeremiah by three Renaissance masters Thomas Tallis, Tomás Luis de Victoria and Tenebrae Responsories for Maundy Thursday by Carlo Gesualdo created stark chiaroscuro affects throughout the series.
 The gentle lyricism and expressive vocal writing of French Baroque masters François Couperin and Marc-Antoine Charpentier made their Leçons de Ténèbres particularly moving.